-Methamphetamine acts primarily by causing the release of a chemical called dopamine in parts of the brain responsible for regulating pleasure.
+It acts primarily by causing the release of a chemical called dopamine in parts of the brain responsible for regulating pleasure.

 It can also make a person feel euphoric, energetic, and alert.
 A person may be talkative, have a rapid flow of ideas, and a sense of increased mental capacity and physical strength.

 In addition, a person could potentially experience:

 ‘Tweaking’ is a stage that occurs as the effects of a high-dose binge begin to wear off.
 It is characterized by a dangerous combination of anxiety, irritability, aggression, paranoia, and hallucinations.

-An overdose of methamphetamine can lead to death.
+An overdose can lead to death.
 Death can result from rupture of the blood vessels in the brain, heart failure, hyperthermia (extreme fever), seizures, and coma.